 \section{\proj Simulation Framework}

 In \cref{sec:ap_hw_components} we first present the hardware components of \proj's target architecture class, and how they are hierarchically organized.
 Then, \cref{sec:ap_application} explains the execution models supported in \proj and how to describe applications.
-Next, \cref{sec:ap_perf} elaborates on how \proj simulates the execution of the applications on the target architecture. \proj is a parallel simulator written in C/C++. \proj does not use external libraries beyond threading, so it can be compiled with any C++ compiler that includes OpenMP (\texttt{-fopenmp}) or pthread support (\texttt{-lpthread}).
-The code can be found in our \repository under the \texttt{src} folder, where the \texttt{configs} subfolder contains the files to configure the DUT to simulate, and its latency, energy, area and cost parameters (described in \cref{sec:ap_energy_model} and \cref{sec:ap_cost}).
+Next, \cref{sec:ap_perf} elaborates on how \proj simulates the execution of the applications on the target architecture.

+\proj is a parallel simulator written in C/C++ which does not use external libraries beyond threading, and thus, it can be compiled with any C++ compiler that includes OpenMP (\texttt{-fopenmp}) or pthreads support (\texttt{-lpthread}).
+The code can be found in our \repository under the \texttt{src} folder, where the \texttt{configs} subfolder contains the files to configure the system to simulate, and its latency, energy, area and cost parameters (described in \cref{sec:ap_energy_model} and \cref{sec:ap_cost}).
 The \texttt{gui} and \texttt{plot} folders contain the visualization tools to analyze and compare simulation logs (\cref{sec:ap_visualization}).
 The \texttt{apps} and \texttt{datasets} folders contain the benchmark suite of applications and datasets (\cref{sec:apps}).
 In addition, the repository includes a Readme file explaining how to configure and run \proj for different experiments.